Scrum vs Kanban : Which One to Choose?

 • Nothing is time-bound.

-6. What is the Difference Between Kanban vs. Scrum?
+6. What are the Differences Between Kanban vs Scrum?

 Scrum requires the following responsibilities to be introduced, or rather assigned: